omunroe-com/glbdnscomptestiscorg/genreport.md

 **-t**
 : type tests (serial) - test the server's handling of different query types.
+This disables any previous -c, -e (default), and -f switch.
+To get TYPE test with EDNS, FULL or COMM tests you need to specify them after the -t switch.

 **-T**
 : print type list for type test (-t).